 Since our founding, the Chimes has served the campus community by always pursuing and reporting the whole story.

-We are entirely student run and free of administrative oversight, giving our experienced staff of editors, reporters, photographers, and designers full discretion in what we publish.
+We are entirely student run and free of administrative oversight.
+This gives our experienced staff of editors, reporters, photographers and designers full discretion in what we publish.

 We also accept opinion submissions of between 500 and 800 words at email@example.com.
-If you plan on submitting, please include a brief author bio.
+If you plan on submitting, please include a brief author bio and headshot.

-Print copies are distributed to campus Thursday mornings, ten to twelve weeks of the semester.
-Issues are placed in bins located in the entrances of many campus buildings, including the Student Union, Blackmore Library, Battele Hall, Renner Hall, and Youcum Hall.
+Print copies are distributed to campus once a month on Thursday mornings.
+Issues are placed in bins located in the entrances of many campus buildings, including the Student Union, Blackmore Library, Battelle Hall, Renner Hall, and Yochum Hall.

 General questions, tips, and any concerns should be directed to firstname.lastname@example.org.

-If you are looking to join our staff, please contact our Editor-in-Chief, Luke Anderson, at email@example.com.
+If you are looking to join our staff, please contact our Editor-in-Chief, Adrian Suppes, at email@example.com.

 If you are looking to advertise, follow this link.